Overview

 Backend Rendering

-When using backend rendering, there is no UIX or DATEX library loaded on the client-side.
-All reactivity happens on the backend.
+When using backend rendering, there is no UIX or DATEX library loaded on the client side.
+All reactivity is done on the backend.

 You can still execute JavaScript on the frontend using @frontend decorators or :frontend labels, but keep in mind that only default browser APIs are available.